For every suicide there are many more people – family, friends, carers, colleagues and communities – who are deeply affected.

 Objective 4: Learn what works best

-A commitment to test and evaluate suicide prevention initiatives, and share data with local communities.
+Test and evaluate suicide prevention initiatives and share data with local communities.

 Objective 5: Help local communities to prevent suicide

-Trialling a coordinated approach to suicide prevention that will be implemented at a local community level.
+Trial a coordinated approach to suicide prevention, implemented at a local community level.

 Place-based initiative - helping local communities to prevent suicide